 Key differences between slowdown and recession

-The economic slowdown It indicates a period where growth slows but remains positive.
-It's a sign that the economy may face difficulties in the near future.
+The economic slowdown it indicates a period where growth is reducing, but remains positive.
+It is a sign that the economy may face difficulties soon.

-The economic recession It implies two consecutive quarters with a decline in activity, reflecting a real contraction of the Gross Domestic Product (GDP) and the economy.
+The economic recession it implies two consecutive quarters with a drop in activity, reflecting a real contraction of the Gross Domestic Product (GDP) and the economy.

-These phases are key to understanding the business cycle, as they affect national employment, income, and production in different ways.
+These phases are key to understanding the economic cycle, since they affect national employment, income and production in different ways.

 Definition of economic slowdown

-The economic slowdown refers to a slowdown in growth without it stopping or falling.
-The rate of expansion slows, but the economy continues to grow positively.
+The economic slowdown refers to a slowing growth without it stopping or falling.
+The expansion rate decreases, but the economy continues to grow positively.

-It's an indicator that can predict future economic problems, although it doesn't always lead to a recession.
-It can reflect a change in the economy's normal rhythm.
+It is an indicator that can anticipate future economic problems, although it does not always lead to a recession.
+It may reflect a change in the usual pace of the economy.

-This phenomenon is natural in economic cycles and signals a stage where investment and consumption begin to moderate.
+This phenomenon is natural in economic cycles and signals a stage where investments and consumption begin to moderate.

 Definition of economic recession

-An economic recession is defined as at least two consecutive quarters of real drop in production and GDP, showing a serious reduction in economic activity.
+Economic recession is defined as at least two consecutive quarters of real drop in production and GDP, evidencing a serious reduction in economic activity.

-This state has serious consequences such as reduced employment, reduced family income, and business contraction.
+This state entails serious consequences such as decreased employment, reduced family income and business contraction.

 It is a deeper and more negative phase than a slowdown, marking a true contraction of the economic cycle.